I-NERGY/DeepTSF/README.md

 Don't forget to change series_csv to match the file's location in the container (it is located in the parent directory).

-## Pipeline stages and parameters
+## Forecasting pipeline documentation

-The stages of the pipeline, along with the MLflow parameters that are related to each one are presented below:
+The stages of the pipeline, along with the MLflow parameters that are related to each one are presented below.
+Note here that this extensive documentation only concerns CLI usage and not the DeepTSF UI whose functionalities are much more limited.

 ## Data loading